EXPLAINER: How cities in the West have water amid drought - NewsBreak

 “It’s fair to say that Las Vegas has taken the most dramatic steps to reduce its dependence on Colorado River water,” said Anne Castle, a senior fellow at the Getches-Wilkinson Center for Natural Resources, Energy and the Environment.

-San Diego’s water wholesaler gets two-thirds of its supplies from the Colorado River, but has sought other water sources since the early ’90s.
-The San Diego County Water Authority gets 10% of its water from a $1 billion desalination plant that removes salt and impurities from seawater.
-The city has also conserved more water and cut per-person use while its population has grown.
+San Diego gets two-thirds of its water from the Colorado River, but has sought other water sources since the early ‘90s.
+The city gets 10% of its water from a $1 billion desalination plant that removes salt and impurities from seawater.
+It has also conserved more water and cut per-person use while its population has grown.

 Phoenix, the nation’s fifth largest city, relies on imported Colorado River water, too.
 It also gets water from the in-state Salt and Verde Rivers, which are nowhere as challenged as the Colorado River, said Sarah Porter, director of the Kyl Center for Water Policy at Arizona State University.
 Phoenix also uses sterilized wastewater for limited uses, like maintaining parks and recharging some aquifers with groundwater.